Hochschild cohomology of generalised Grassmannians: Introduction

+in terms of polyvector fields.
 Whilst formally similar to the Hodge decomposition of the cohomology of~$X$, the right-hand side is more complicated to compute, as for instance there are no symmetries induced by Serre duality or Hodge symmetry.

-In this paper we discuss the case where~$X$ is of the form~$G/P$, where~$G$ is a simple algebraic group defined over an algebraically closed field of characteristic~0 and~$P$ is either \begin{itemize} \item a \emph{maximal} parabolic subgroup, in which case we call~$G/P$ an \emph{generalised Grassmannian}, \item the \emph{adjoint} submaximal parabolic subgroup in type~A. \end{itemize} In this paper we investigate when such varieties (and more general partial flag varieties) are ``Hochschild affine'', i.e.~whether
+In this paper we discuss the case where~$X$ is of the form~$G/P$, where~$G$ is a simple algebraic group defined over an algebraically closed field of characteristic~0, and~$P$ is either \begin{itemize} \item a \emph{maximal} parabolic subgroup, in which case we call~$G/P$ a \emph{generalised Grassmannian}, including when~$G$ is of exceptional type; \item the submaximal parabolic subgroup in type~$\mathrm{A}_n$ corresponding to the \emph{adjoint} case, in which case we have that~$G/P=\operatorname{Fl}(1,n,n+1)$. \end{itemize}